himmAllRight/himmAllRight-source/content/post/extending-vm-hd.md

 <div class="caption">Booting into the Gparted live ISO</div>
 </center>

-To resize the partition in Gedit, I selected the partition to expand (after selecting the virtual disk from the drop down in the top right of the window), and then clicked the "*Resize/Move*" icon in the top icon bar.
+To resize the partition, first verify that the correct virtual disk is selected in the top right drop-down the window.
+Next, select the partition to expand, and click the "*Resize/Move*" icon at the top.

 <center>
 <a href="../../img/posts/extending-vm-hd/gparted-resize.png"><img alt="Resizing the partition in Gparted" src= "../../img/posts/extending-vm-hd/gparted-resize.png" style="max-width: 100%;"/></a>
 <div class="caption">Resizing the partition in Gparted</div>
 </center>

-In the resize window, I simply then changed the `Free space following (MiB)` value to `0`, to expand the partition to use *all* of the unallocated space.
+In the resize window, I changed the `Free space following (MiB)` value to `0`, to expand the partition to use *all* of the unallocated space.
 Lastly, I hit the *Resize* button and let Gparted do it's magic.

 #### Grow XFS

 Finally, with the lvm volume expanded, I just had to grow my file system to use the new space.
 I booted up the VM and logged in.
-This VM is using an xfs file system, so I was able to use the `xfs_growfs` command to expand the partition:
+This VM uses an xfs file system, so I was able to use the `xfs_growfs` command to expand the partition: